 Canada is the biggest producer of lentils, with India a close second.
 Have you ever seen them growing in a field or garden?
 Foods with tiny fruit are harder; like sesame seeds for example.

-Man cannot live by bread alone, certainly the modern loaf, but not with lentils either; they are missing specific amino acids so are not complete as an egg is.
+Man cannot live by bread alone, certainly the modern loaf, but not with only lentils either; they are missing specific amino acids so are not complete as is an egg.
 They need to be complemented with other protein sources.

 One can reduce the cooking time by a half by soaking them for several hours or overnight.